punkave/node-netpbm/README.md

 * If you specify both `width` and `height` properties for the options parameter, the output image will be as close to that size as possible without changing the aspect ratio of the original.
 For instance, if the original is 2000x2000 and you specify 300x400, the output will be 300x300.
 If the original is 500x5000 and you specify 300x400, the output will be 40x400.

-A common use for the third approach is to specify the width you typically want but also specify a maximum width to avoid unwanted results if the original is extremely tall, like an infographic.
+A common use for the third approach is to specify the width you typically want but also specify a maximum height to avoid unwanted results if the original is extremely tall, like an infographic.

 * If you are processing many image uploads for many users simultaneously, spawning lots of image processing Unix pipelines asynchronously could use a lot of resources.
 To prevent this, node-netpbm automatically throttles the number of simultaneously pending pipelines to 10.
 Additional requests will automatically wait until a slot is available.
 You can override this by setting the `limit` option to a different value.
 There isn't much benefit in setting this option higher than the number of cores available to you.
 In fact, if you are using the cluster module to run a node process for each core, you might want to set `limit` to 1 so that each process does not spawn up to 10 image pipelines.